keyboard_arrow_up

 Flexibility

-Plastic extrusion molding offers flexibility when products are required to have consistent cross-sectional profiles.
-Flexibility also comes in another form; manufacturers can easily tweak the process to produce plastic sheets or make products that mix plastic attributes.
+Plastic extrusion offers great flexibility, particularly when products need to maintain consistent cross-sectional profiles.
+The process can also be easily adjusted to produce plastic sheets or combine different plastic attributes.

 Allows Post-Extrusion Alteration